zikriyeurkmezcengiz/ai-agents-for-beginners/08-multi-agent/README.md

 - **Performance Metrics**: Performance metrics can help you track the effectiveness of the multi-agent system.
 For example, you could track the time taken to complete a task, the number of tasks completed per unit of time, and the accuracy of the recommendations made by the agents.
 This information can help you identify areas for improvement and optimize the system.

-## Multi agent patterns
+## Multi-Agent Patterns

-Let's dive into some concrete patterns we can use to create multi agent apps.
+Let's dive into some concrete patterns we can use to create multi-agent apps.
 Here are some interesting patterns worth considering:

 ### Group chat

 This pattern is useful when you want to create a group chat application where multiple agents can communicate with each other.
 Typical use cases for this pattern include team collaboration, customer support, and social networking.

 In this pattern, each agent represents a user in the group chat, and messages are exchanged between agents using a messaging protocol.
 The agents can send messages to the group chat, receive messages from the group chat, and respond to messages from other agents.

 This pattern can be implemented using a centralized architecture where all messages are routed through a central server, or a decentralized architecture where messages are exchanged directly.